ic-labs/django-icekit/docs/reference/shell-commands.rst

 Without Docker
 ~~~~~~~~~~~~~~

-Or open a shell without Docker from the ICEkit project template (or an ICEkit
+Or open a shell without Docker from the GLAMkit project template (or a GLAMkit
 project) directory::

     $ cd project_template